-- 4. Collection of different ideas or real-world problem statements from students through any open platform (Google forms / spreadsheets / handwritten applications). - 5.
+- 1. Formation of groups: 4 to 5 students /group. - 2.
+Identification of one student representative for each class (if required). - Identification of communities (sectors / villages / nearby vicinity) as per the students' skills under respective departments. - 4.
+Collection of different ideas or real-world problem statements from students through any open platform (Google forms / spreadsheets / handwritten applications). - 5.
 Allocation of groups to an identified community (sectors / villages / nearby vicinity). - 6.
 Allocating a faculty / mentor to a group.
-It is expected that a mentor can get assigned to a maximum three groups. - 7.
-Students will be allowed to visit communities (sectors / villages / nearby vicinity) once in a week with prior permission. - 8.
+It is expected that a mentor can get assigned to a maximum three groups. - Students will be allowed to visit communities (sectors / villages / nearby vicinity) once in a week with prior permission. - 8.
 Mentors can monitor field work and progress of projects through worksheets circulated by the coordinator. - 9.
 Coordinator will keep a record of spreadsheets / reports / evaluation sheets. - 10.
 Mentors are expected to approve the real-world problem and to encourage students to provide some solution / representation of a problem / volunteer-ship to any activity conducted by government / responsible authorities. - 11.
 Mentors will collect all the project reports submitted by each group.